How a Concussion Affects the Brain

 • Worsening confusion or agitation

-It is important for anyone who experiences a concussion to avoid a repeated head injury in the future as the effects of a subsequent concussion can be more severe.
-This is especially important for those who experience lingering concussion symptoms or post-concussive syndrome.
+It is important for anyone who experiences a TBI to avoid a repeated head injury in the future as the effects of multiple concussions can be more severe.
+This is especially important for those who experience post-concussive syndrome.

 Subscribe icon